AlekSi/test_db/mysql/test_db/README.md

 problems.
 Rather than removing them, we decided to leave the contents untouched, and use these issues as data cleaning exercises.

+## Prerequisites

+You need a MySQL database server (5.0+) and run the commands below through a user that has the following privileges:

+    SELECT, INSERT, UPDATE, DELETE,
+    CREATE, DROP, RELOAD, REFERENCES,
+    INDEX, ALTER, SHOW DATABASES,
+    CREATE TEMPORARY TABLES,
+    LOCK TABLES, EXECUTE, CREATE VIEW

 ## Installation: